 WARNING: I must warn you…if you are not a self-motivated person, don’t buy any of this (except maybe some rings).
 If you can’t make a commitment to yourself to train 3-5 days a week for eternity, or if you think you will struggle with it, than go find a local affiliate!
 You will save yourself time, hassle, and money by finding a gym that will keep you accountable.

 Around the holidays I like to find gifts for people that they will actually use. luckily all of my friends and family are CrossFitter’s so finding something for them should be a cinch.
 There is no better gift to give a CrossFitter than a CrossFit related gift; preferably something that they will use over and over again.
 CrossFitter’s tend to be habits of nature and any tool that is used in their routine will get a ton of action.
 This is the best kind of gift in my opinion.
 No one likes useless crap that gets tucked in a box or drawer left to die.

-CrossFit clothing companies have been booming the past few years.
+Fitness clothing companies have been booming the past few years in conjunction with the meteoric rise of the sport and method.
 ReeBok has come on board as the official CrossFit sponsor and created an entire product line called CrossFit ReeBok.

 Some top clothing brands for CrossFitter’s: